 How To Become an Insurance Underwriter

-Insurance underwriter working at desk
+Insurance underwriter working

 Students who enjoy working with numbers and have an eye for detail might consider entering the finance industry.
 One career possibility in this field is that of insurance underwriter.
 An insurance underwriter reviews insurance applications and establishes the terms under which insurance could be provided to an individual, business or other organization.

-What Does an Insurance Underwriter Do?
+What Do Insurance Underwriters Do?

+What is an insurance underwriter and what do they do?
 Insurance underwriters are typically employed by independent insurance brokerage firms and insurance companies.
 They are responsible for reviewing insurance applications and deciding whether to accept or reject them.
 If an application for insurance is accepted, the underwriter must determine the terms of the agreement, including the premiums and coverage amounts.

 Most insurance underwriters can expect to carry out the following tasks on a daily basis:

-• Review insurance applications, analyze information and enter information into a software program.
+• Review insurance applications, analyze information and enter information into a software program

-• Evaluate applicants’ risk criteria, such as credit scores and prior bankruptcy filings.
+• Evaluate applicants’ risk criteria, such as credit scores and prior bankruptcy filings

-• Assess automated recommendations from underwriting software and apply analytical reasoning to develop a final determination.
+• Assess automated recommendations from underwriting software and apply analytical reasoning to develop a final determination

-• Collaborate with other professionals (e.g., field representatives and medical personnel) to acquire more information as needed.
+• Collaborate with other professionals (e.g., field representatives and medical personnel) to acquire more information as needed

-• Respond to customer inquiries.
+• Respond to customer inquiries

 The majority of insurance underwriters work full time in an office setting; however, certain types of underwriters may need to travel, such as property and casualty underwriters who need to assess properties.
+As you learn about the process of how to become an insurance underwriter, it can be helpful to reflect upon your specialization options.
+Are you interested in an insurance underwriting specialty that would require travel or would you prefer an office job?

 • Computer literacy